ryan4orce/fullstackbootcamp/index.rst

 - Introductions
 - Why Nutanix?
 Nutanix 101 Whiteboard Review
-- Nutanix Prism with Any Hypervisor
+- Nutanix Prism with Any Hypervisor Overview
+- The Basics: Storage and Network Configuration Labs
-- Deploying and Managing Workloads
+- Deploying and Managing Workloads - *Windows OR Linux*
 - Nutanix Files Overview and Labs
 - Nutanix Flow Overview and Labs